Bdot42/mfakto/README.txt

-* without atomics, mfakto may not correctly process multiple factors found in the same block / grid.
+* without atomics, mfakto may not correctly process multiple factors found in the same class.
 It may report only one factor or even an incorrect one, the latter due to scrambled data from multiple factors.
 PrimeNet automatically rejects factors that do not divide a Mersenne number.
 If this happens, run the exponent and bit level again on the CPU or another device.
 You can run mfakto on the CPU using the '-d c' option or use Prime95 instead.
 Lowering GridSize in